BriteSnow/vscode-toggle-quotes/README.md

 - Any other files: `"` to `'`
 - Also available different start and end of wrap characters: `<`/`>`, `[`/`]`, `«`/`»` etc. (thanks to [@dirondin](https://github.com/dirondin) )

-> **IMPORTANT USABILITY NOTE**: By design what is selected will be ignored by the toggle logic.
-This allows dead-simple code and maximum user flexibility to select what needs to be execluded.
+> **IMPORTANT USABILITY NOTE**: By design, what is selected will be ignored by the toggle logic.
+This allows dead-simple code and maximum user flexibility to select what needs to be excluded.
 So the `toggle` will start to find the matching from the start and end of the selection.

-> There are some work going on to make the quote matching logic smarter without loosing the feature above.

 Customizable, see below.